concur/developer.concur.com/api-reference-deprecated/version-one-one/expense-entry-attendee/expense-entry-attendee-resource-post.markdown

 **NOTES:**

 * Posting expense report information is a multi-stage process.
-Refer to the [Processes](https://developer.concur.com/node/465#process) section of the Expense Report Web Service page for the steps required to post new expense reports and entries.
+Refer to the [Reports](/api-reference/expense/expense-report/reports.html) for the steps required to post new expense reports and entries.

 ### Supported Content Types